 In the remote village of Sinthian, isolated from the world in one of the hottest and most arid parts of eastern Senegal, we have funded construction of a wonderful kindergarten, enabling children to learn to read and write in French at a younger age than when state education begins.
 This school, an assemblage of airy and attractive buildings, gives the little boys and girls access to running water for the first time in their lives, and assures them of two good meals every day.
 We have recently funded the building of housing for the devoted teachers who have come from great distances to teach there.
 We support the Sinthian medical center, the only one in a vast region, providing a fund for Magueye Ba, the excellent doctor in charge, to cover the cost of treatment of patients with malaria and AIDS and other illnesses.
 We buy medicine for people who cannot afford it, and, when necessary, cover the cost of patients needing urgent hospital care who are not able to pay for it.

-Now we have constructed a fantastic cultural center in Sinthian.
+In 2015, we opened a fantastic cultural center in Sinthian.
 Designed gratis by the world-renowned architect Toshiko Mori, who has joined us on repeated trips there, Thread is an uplifting building, constructed at low cost with local materials to fit in perfectly with the indigenous style while providing a true élan, which offers residencies to dancers, painters, writers, and others coming from all over the world in order to develop their own work in this setting and to collaborate with the local population.

 We believe that people everywhere need more of the opportunities known to many of us in wealthier countries.
 No one should be denied life’s pleasures, sports among them.
 In Sinthian we have helped to host a soccer tournament and are exploring the possibility of constructing athletic facilities or developing new sports programs.